jlesage/docker-nginx-proxy-manager/README.md

 ### Synology

-For owners of a Synology NAS, the following steps can be use to update a container image.
+For owners of a Synology NAS, the following steps can be used to update a container image.

   1. Open the *Docker* application.